 Alongside Champion will be fellow Weather Channel meteorologists Mike Bettes and Maria LaRosa, most recently co-anchors of "Morning Rush."

 The conditions and forecasts they report will be graphically displayed in a way Champion describes as "almost like 3D, putting the viewer in the middle of this information.
 I think it’s something you haven’t seen before."

 As AMHQ joins the breakfast-hour fray, going up against the Big Three morning shows plus abundant cable fare, it will frame information in a weather context.
-Yet-to-be-named presenters will bring viewers news, sports and even pop culture, but all with a weather spin.

 "When you wake up, you get your first news, texts and updates on your smartphone and laptop, not television," Champion said.
 "What you need from TV is a very thorough understanding of what’s going on in your environment.
 Your weather needs become, ‘What’s it like right now, and every hour through the day for me and my home team as we’re heading out into the world?’ "